Lime Cheesecake Recipe UK – Easy No-Bake Version

 Can I use bottled lime juice for lime cheesecake?

 Fresh limes are strongly recommended.
-Bottled lime juice lacks the natural aroma of fresh zest and can taste bitter.
-Using fresh lime zest gives the cheesecake its bright flavour without affecting the texture.
+Bottled lime juice lacks the natural aroma of fresh zest and can sometimes taste bitter.
+Using fresh lime zest gives the cheesecake its bright, fresh flavour without affecting the texture.

 Why didn’t my lime cheesecake set properly?

 A lime cheesecake usually fails to set if low-fat cream cheese is used, too much lime juice is added, or the cheesecake hasn’t been chilled long enough.
-Always use full-fat cream cheese and allow sufficient chilling time.
+Always use full-fat cream cheese and allow at least 4 hours of chilling time, preferably overnight.

 How long does lime cheesecake need to chill?

-Lime cheesecake needs at least 4 hours in the fridge to set, but chilling it overnight gives the best texture and cleanest slices.
+Lime cheesecake needs at least 4 hours in the fridge to set properly.
+However, chilling it overnight gives the best texture and makes it easier to slice cleanly.

 Can I make lime cheesecake the day before?

-Yes, lime cheesecake is an ideal make-ahead dessert.
-It can be prepared 24–48 hours in advance and stored covered in the fridge until ready to serve.
+Yes, lime cheesecake is ideal for making ahead.
+It can be prepared 24 to 48 hours in advance and stored covered in the fridge until ready to serve.

 Can I freeze lime cheesecake?

 Yes, lime cheesecake can be frozen without toppings for up to one month.
-Defrost it slowly in the fridge overnight before serving for best results.
+To serve, defrost it slowly in the fridge overnight.
+This helps maintain its texture and flavour.

 What biscuits are best for a lime cheesecake base?